Chosing the auth method that is best for my app

 - A scheduling assistant app that schedules meetings for one or more different users.

-Use refresh tokens
+Use refresh tokens to keep sessions alive

 When the auth code flow is used to obtain an access token for a specific user, it is highly recommended that you also implement the refresh flow in order to keep access tokens fresh and valid.
 If you do not, they will eventually expire, and your users will be required to re-authenticate via a user interface.